Table of Contents[Hide][Show]

 The problem with this method is that the powdered milk tends to have a cooked flavor.
 This is the result of caramelization from the direct contact of the milk solids with the heated drum.

-A third method which preserves the nutrients in the milk much better than spray or drum drying is freeze drying.
-However, the freeze dried milk powder still comes from pasteurized milk.
+A third method that preserves the nutrients in the milk much better than spray or drum drying is freeze-drying.
+However, freeze-dried milk powder still comes from pasteurized milk.

 Problems with Modern Milk Powder Processing

-Also, storage of powdered milk can lead to further nutrient losses.
-Both light and warmth can cause reduction of vitamin A and E levels.
+Also, the storage of powdered milk can lead to further nutrient losses.
+Both light and warmth can cause a reduction of vitamin A and E levels.